UHDanke/gd_docs/bugs/advanced_follow_issues.md

 ## Speed Multiplier

 If speed not being a multiplier is intentional, a **Speed Multiplier** option should be added to allow for that behavior.
 While it takes an extra workaround, this would allow the implementation of accurate collision motions between solid phyisic objects.
+Additionally, any kind of movement could be converted to advanced follow speed values with this feature.

 ## Edit AdvFollow Use Dir
 Add **Use Dir** option so the object's current direction is used for direction calculations.